unikraft/summer-of-code-2021/content/en/docs/sessions/schedule.md

 Each session is 4 hours long and consists of practical demos and then exercises for participants.
 The hackathon is an 8 hours event where you'll have different tasks to enable, test, fix, evaluate and improve applications and libraries with Unikraft.

+All sessions are recorded and are available on [YouTube](https://www.youtube.com/playlist?list=PL0ZXUYDfkQ61pQ0Vkt4H5mjDoP267kSjA).

 The complete schedule for USoC'21 is (all times in CEST - Central European Summer Time):

 | Date | Interval | Activity | TA(s) |